 Our China team also receives training on identifying and investigating zero-tolerance issues such as forced labor and child labor in our factories.
-The training covers an internal reporting mechanism to inform the Social Compliance Manager of zero-tolerance issues.
+The training covers an internal reporting mechanism to inform the Director of Responsible Sourcing of zero-tolerance issues.